PassCody/ChromatiXCMS/README-II.md

-# !!!IMPORTANT !!!

-This reposetory is currently on code rework.
+# This reposetory is currently on code rework.
 This includes:
 <ol>
   <li>code rewrite in PHP 8.2.4</li>